ankitrout2903/textbase-titans/README.md

 - we can use Mindsdb to store and train a large amount of data on our AI model.
 - We can fuse many famous personalities who have been passed away right now and talk to them and see how would have they responded.
+- for example we can talk to newton and tell him that mankind has invented rocket to fly to moon and see what it responds.
-- So what next Harry potter physics teacher or a tommy pet dog who could talk if he could , there is no limit to our imaginatioon and limit on the power of AI.
+- So what next Harry potter physics teacher or a tommy pet dog who could talk if he could or a birdie physics teacher who can teach us how to fly , there is no limit to our imaginatioon and limit on the power of AI.

 ## Getting Started